Steve Justice Studio

 Keep your friends close but keep your enemies closer. – Vito Corleone

-This is my second portrait of Brando, the first being a commission for a high-ranking Army officer I knew who was always a pleasant gentleman, but was sometimes hoarse from bossing soldiers around all day.
-I accepted the general’s commission, so “don’t call me ‘Sir’ – I work for a living!”, as the cliché in Army movies goes.
+This is my second portrait of Brando, the first being a commission for a high-ranking Army officer I knew, who I knew to be a pleasant gentleman, but was sometimes hoarse from bossing weekend soldiers around on Saturdays.
+I accepted the general’s commission, so “don’t call me ‘Sir’ – I work for a living!”
+(As the cliché in Army movies goes.)
 He wanted me to push limits and even court controversy (moi?).
 “I want to see Marlon Brando crucified like Jesus Christ!” he barked, assuming the position.
-But I don’t like to make assumptions, and the Brando-martyr figure had already been done (Colonel Kurtz, Apocalypse Now), so I opted instead for a pose from a scene in “Last Tango in Paris”, in which the subject, dressed as Stanley Kowalski, is reclining in bed and playing his harmonica, on the planet Kryton.
+But I don’t like to make assumptions, and the Brando-martyr figure had already been done (Colonel Kurtz, Apocalypse Now), so I opted instead for a pose from a scene in “Last Tango in Paris”, in which the subject, dressed as Stanley Kowalski, is reclining in bed and playing his harmonica, on the planet Krypton.

-In time, the misunderstanding was cleared up by Cincinnati’s mayor, Jerry Springer (yes, THAT Jerry Springer) and all three movies were re-screened for those of us who were waiting in suspense to find out what ever happened to the films’ main characters: Paul, Alex, David and Ratso.
-I’d assumed they’d started a punk band.
+In time, the misunderstanding was cleared up by Cincinnati’s mayor, Jerry Springer (yes, THAT Jerry Springer) and all three movies were re-screened for those of us who were waiting in suspense to find out what ever happened to the films’ main characters: Paul, Alex, and David or Ratso.
+(Sounds like a rock band, no?)
+Two of them were played by Dustin Hoffman, and one of those died on a bus on the way to Florida.